About the March Curriculum Conversation

 This series will be devoted to exploring and re-thinking the curricular choices we make.
-How and why does a text, like The Great Gatsby, The Scarlet Letter, Romeo and Juliet, Huckleberry Finn, or, this year, The Odyssey, fit into the secondary or college curriculum?
+How and why does a text, like The Great Gatsby, The Scarlet Letter, Romeo and Juliet, Huckleberry Finn, The Odyssey or, this year, Richard Wright's Black Boy (American Hunger), fit into the secondary or college curriculum?
 What does choosing certain texts rather than others tell us about American education in the 21st century?
 How does teaching a text across genres and across disciplines fundamentally change the questions we ask about that text and about the larger curriculum?
 Do our curricular choices—choices influenced by teachers, school administrators, and by state and federal departments of education—reflect the questions Americans are asking at this historical moment?
 Should they?

 The workshop tackles these questions through multi-genre, focused writing exercises and discussion led by IWT associates who work with and think deeply about these issues in their own teaching.
-Participants are asked to read The Odyssey (any edition) before coming to the workshop.
+Participants are asked to read Richard Wright's Black Boy (American Hunger) before coming to the workshop.

 This series of one-day workshop for teachers of all subjects will:

 - Explore how unexpected pairings of a variety of genres, including poetry, drama, and essay, with a major key text of the curriculum reorients and reinvigorates our reading of the text